Probiotics for Horses: Gut Health, Digestion, and Performance

 Supporting Digestive Stability

-During periods of stress, feed changes, or digestive inconsistency, probiotic support may be considered as part of a broader gut health strategy.
-Probiotics are commonly used to help support microbial balance in the hindgut.
+During stress, feed changes, or digestive inconsistency, probiotics for horses may be used as part of a broader gut health strategy.
+Probiotics support microbial balance in the hindgut, especially when normal stability is challenged.

 When to Look Beyond Loose Manure

 If loose manure is persistent, worsening, or accompanied by other changes in behavior, appetite, or condition, it may indicate a more complex issue.
-In these situations, a broader evaluation of diet, management, and overall health is important.
+In these situations, a broader evaluation of diet, management, hydration, and overall health is important.

-Loose manure is often a useful signal, but it should be interpreted within the context of the horse’s full digestive system and management program.
+Loose manure is a useful signal, but it should be interpreted within the context of the horse’s full digestive system and management program.

 Frequently Asked Questions About Loose Manure in Horses